-The elasticity of import demand in Iran during the period 1980 to 2018 was estimated using the ARDL method in the framework of two models.
+After check the statics of the variables by the generalized Dickey-Fuller test, the models was estimated by using the ARDL method.
 The results showed that in the long run, the income elasticity of import demand based on the BPCG is 0.04, while the amount of elasticity based on the import demand function is 0.34.
 The relative price elasticity of import demand is -0.52, in other words, with a one percent increase in the relative price of imports, the demand for imports has decreased by 0.52 percent.
-Therefore, imports in Iran have been more affected by price effects than the effects of income and relative price variables have had the greatest impact on imports in Iran, and as the price of imported goods becomes more expensive than domestic goods, the amount of imports has decreased.
+Therefore, imports in Iran have been more affected by price effects than the income effects and the relative price variable have had the greatest impact on imports in Iran and as the price of imported goods becomes more expensive than domestic goods, the amount of imports has decreased.

 By comparing the income elasticity of import demand from the two models, it is observed that, the amount of elasticity obtained is low.
-Given that according to the BPCG model, the greater income elasticity of demand is a constraint on economic growth because in these circumstances, with increasing national income, the amount of imports increases and the effect of increasing the export coefficient decreases, and the rate of economic growth decreases.
-It can be concluded that the amount of this elasticity has not created a constraint on Iran's economic growth during the period under review.
+Given that according to the BPCG model, the greater income elasticity of demand is a constraint on economic growth because in these circumstances, with increasing national income, the amount of imports increases and the effect of increasing the export coefficient decreases, it can be concluded that the amount of this elasticity has not created a constraint on Iran's economic growth during the period under review.
+Also due to the income elasticity of import demand in the study period (1976to 2018) not be significantly elastic, the Thirlwall model confirmin Iran.